Barcelona has a lot to offer. Make the most of your stay in Barcelona by experiencing the best tours and visits to the city’s iconic spots.

 It is Gaudí’s dream to which he devoted much of his life.
 At the time of his death in 1926, only one of the towers had been completed.
 The continuation of Gaudí’s project has become an unmistakable symbol of Barcelona, not just because of its spectacular size but because it also reveals the spirit of a city that has always been committed to building its future.

 Walk from here up the Avinguda Gaudí, a pedestrian boulevard which leads to the Hospital de la Santa Creu I Sant Pau, another of Barcelona’s modernista buildings.

 Camp Nou Experience

 The Camp Nou experience is a must for football fans and curious alike.
-If you are visiting Barcelona, you just can’t miss the visit to the stadium.
-The experience combines the visit to the FC Barcelona museum and the tour of Camp Nou, all in one shot.
-You will see all the team and individual trophies such as the Ballon d’Or, the Spanish Cup, and the Champions League trophy.
+If you are visiting Barcelona, you can’t miss the visit to the stadium.
+The experience combines the FC Barcelona museum visit and the Camp Nou tour, all in one shot.
+You will see all the team and individual trophies, such as the Ballon d’Or, the Spanish Cup, and the Champions League trophy.
 You will then get privileged access to the pitch access and the main stand.
-Ideal for the perfect postcard picture at the gigantic Camp Nou, FC Barcelona 99,000-seater stadium.
+Ideal for the perfect postcard picture at the gigantic Camp Nou, FC Barcelona’s 99,000-seater stadium.